-At August 31, 2023 and 2022, the Authority had \$174.7 million and \$94.6 million (net of discounts and premiums) in revenue bonds outstanding, respectively.
-The net increase of \$80.1 million is due primarily to the issuance of the Series 2023 revenue bonds.
-Additional information is presented in Notes 7 through 9 to the financial statements.
+At August 31, 2024 and 2023, the Authority had \$163.7 million and \$174.7 million (net of discounts and premiums) in revenue bonds and subscription liabilities outstanding, respectively.
+The net decrease of \$11.0 million is due primarily to regularly scheduled bond and subscription payments in excess of new subscriptions.
+Additional information is presented in Notes 7 and 8 to the financial statements.